miguelbemartin/buffer-sdk-php/README.md

-# buffer-php
+# Buffer SDK PHP
-Buffer PHP is a wrapper for the Buffer API
+Buffer SDK PHP is a wrapper for the Buffer API service

 ## Getting Started